eCloudEdge-Digital/neoedge-central-user-manual/README.md

     | Disk       | 32GB SSD  |

 * **TPM2.0 Requirements:**
-TPM2.0 is mandatory for NeoEdge Central Enterprise Edition on encrypt and protect essentail data and keys.
+TPM2.0 is mandatory for NeoEdge Central Enterprise Edition to encrypt and protect essential data and keys.
 Please ensure your machine or virtual machine is equipped with TPM2.0.
     - For Azure, please refer to <a href="https://learn.microsoft.com/en-us/azure/virtual-machines/trusted-launch">this doc</a> to enable trusted launch on VM.
     - For AWS, please refer to <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html">this doc</a> to enable NitroTPM on EC2.
     - For GCP, please refer to <a href="https://cloud.google.com/compute/shielded-vm/docs/shielded-vm#vtpm">this doc</a> to enable vTPM on GCP VM.